Mathematics

 Faith + learning

-Dr. Kim Jongerius, chair of Northwestern’s math department, was one of six presenters for Scientists in Synagogues, a national speaker series exploring the connections between religion and mathematics.
+Dr. Kim Jongerius, chair of Northwestern’s math department, gave a presentation for Scientists in Synagogues, a national speaker series exploring the connections between religion and mathematics.
 Her presentation was supported by the American Association for the Advancement of Science, the John Templeton Foundation, and the National Jewish Center for Learning and Leadership.

 Compass Center for Career & Calling

-The Compass Center for Career & Calling offers a variety of career exploration experiences, including job shadowing; internships in a variety of locations, including Chicago and Denver; and study abroad opportunities around the globe.
+The Compass Center for Career & Calling offers a variety of career exploration experiences, including job shadowing, internships, and study abroad opportunities around the globe.

 Math works